 Make your money work for you

-So being financially free means being at a point where the money you already have + the money you are earning passively (i.e. the money working for you) is sufficient to last you forever based on how much you spend.
+So being financially free means being at a point where the money you already have + the money that’s working for you is sufficient to last you forever based on how much you spend.

 You can easily find out exactly how much that is here.
 But, suffice to say, the more you limit your spending, the quicker you’ll be able to reach financial freedom.

 “Two close boyhood friends grow up and go their separate ways.
 One becomes a humble monk, the other a rich and powerful minister to the king.

 Years later they meet.
 As they catch up, the minister (in his fine robes) takes pity on the thin, shabby monk.
 Seeking to help, he says:

 “You know, if you could learn to cater to the king you wouldn’t have to live on rice and beans.”

 To which the monk replies:

 “If you could learn to live on rice and beans you wouldn’t have to cater to the king.”

 This is not to say that you should immediately commit to a diet of rice and beans.
 In fact, the occasional fine robe may even be doable for you.